 The whole world is moving to the eCommerce store and selling products online.
 And nowadays, People are moving to Shopify for eCommerce online store ...

-Every developer has a question arrives in mind during starting of the projects about design patterns and structures like which are the most suitable patterns for projects.
-Different projects and companies follow different patterns based on the needs and preferences of their developers.
+Every developer has a question arrives in mind during the starting of the projects about design patterns and structures like which are the most suitable design patterns for projects.
+Different projects and companies follow different design patterns based on the needs and preferences of their developers.
 This means it’s very likely you’ll see React + Redux projects structured and Flux architectural patterns.

 The architectural pattern is a way of organizing the parts of your software and a way to pass information between them while redux is a library.
 An implementation of a pattern is conceptually quite similar to Flux.

 - Redux Suggested Code Structures